OriHoch/pysiogame/README.txt

 If you have no errors importing it you are set, else you need to install it, in Debian based distros run:
 $ sudo apt-get install python-pygame

-And if you want to enable the voice in game you also need eSpeak which - if you are using linux, is most likely already installed, if you are using any other OS - well no luck - I'm afraid it won't work - but can't test it really.
+And if you want to enable the voice in game you also need eSpeak which - if you are using Linux, is most likely already installed, if you are using any other OS - well no luck - I'm afraid it won't work - but can't test it really.

+In some cases you may also need to install fonts-freefont-ttf (Debian/Ubuntu) or gnu-free-sans-fonts (Fedora) or equivalent in your distro - maintainers please add it to dependencies.

 To start the game from terminal: python /home/user/path/to/the/game/pysiogame.py